BIOL 469 Seminars in Biology

 This course presents current advanced research in environmental science, connecting students to the wealth of the scientific resources available in the Metropolitan State area.
 By listening, reflecting, and writing, students learn about current research in environmental science and how scientists communicate it to other scientists.
 This course can, with instructor permission, be taken more than once for credit.
-Intended for environmental science majors in their junior or senior year.
+Intended for biology majors in their junior or senior year.

 1 Undergraduate credit